prysmaticlabs/documentation/website/docs/advanced/migrating-keys.md

 sidebar_label: Migrating between computers
 ---

-The aim of this document is to provide guidance on migrating validator keys from one active system to another whilst minimising the risk of slashing.
+The aim of this document is to provide guidance on migrating Prysm validator keys from one system to another whilst minimising the risk of slashing.

 :::danger Important Note
 As there is a risk of slashing when undertaking migration, it is important to ensure the following key points are understood and followed: